true-source-token2049/truesource-admin-frontend/README.md

 3. Enter the recipient's Ethereum address
 4. Click "Transfer NFT" and confirm in MetaMask

+### Using the Claim System (NEW!)

+#### For Retailers:
+1. First, mint or own NFTs you want to make claimable
+2. Go to "Retailer Claims Management"
+3. Enter a Token ID and check if it needs approval
+4. Click "Approve NFT for Claims" (one-time action per NFT)
+5. Generate a random claim code or create your own
+6. Click "Create Claim Code" and confirm in MetaMask
+7. Share the claim code with your customer

+**Benefits:**
+- ✅ Sign once to approve the NFT
+- ✅ No need to sign for each customer claim
+- ✅ Customers can claim instantly without waiting for you
+- ✅ Secure: Each code works only once for one specific NFT

+#### For Customers:
+1. Go to "Claim Your NFT"
+2. Connect your wallet
+3. Enter the claim code provided by the retailer
+4. Click "Verify Code" to see NFT details
+5. Click "Claim NFT" and confirm the transaction
+6. NFT is instantly transferred to your wallet!

+**How It Works:**
+The retailer approves a Claim Contract to manage their NFT.
+When you claim, the contract automatically transfers the NFT from the retailer to you using this pre-approved authority.
+No manual action needed from the retailer!

 ## Troubleshooting

 ### "Rate limit exceeded" or API errors